subnero1/website-staging/_faq/hardware-02.md

 ---
 layout: default
-title: What is the maximum length of cable available between the modem and transducer for the OEM/embedded configuration?
+title: What is the maximum length of cable available between the modem and transducer for the OEM configuration?
 faq_section: hardware
 ---

-Standard length is 1 m.
-Maximum length is 5 m.
+Standard cable length is 5 m.
+Customization requests are considered on a case-by-case basis.